 Will I get a bill after I am registered for credits?

 You may get an email saying you owe money for the class during the first month or so of class.
 This should be resolved by the second full month of classes.
-As noted in the example email below, it takes them 3-4 weeks to process the bill.
+It generally takes them 3-4 weeks to process the bill.

 Does the registrar’s office have anyone who can assist Spanish-speaking employees in their native language?